lpriysiv/retailApi/README.md

 # retailApi
-Simple microservice that holds product data.
-Hosts a get and a put endpoint to fetch and update data
+Spring boot microservice that holds product data.
+Hosts a get and a put endpoint to fetch and update a product.

 ## Project setup steps: